nfprojects/nfengine/README.md

 To make the code compilable, the following requirements have to be met:

-1. Installed Visual Studio 2017 with Windows SDK.
+1. Installed Visual Studio 2019 with Windows SDK.
 2. Installed Vulkan SDK (if you want to build Vulkan renderer; otherwise, it can be excluded from building)
 3. Pulled external dependencies from [here](http://www.github.com/nfprojects/nfenginedeps)
     * **"nfEngineDeps"** directory will be created by using git submodules inside repo - fetch its contents by using `git submodule update --init` command
     * **NOTE:** Dependencies need to be built separately from engine.
 See README.md inside nfEngineDeps repo for more info.
-4. Acquired additional resources from our server with _syncher.py_ script.
-    * Download resources with `Scripts/syncher.py init` command - all needed data will automatically download into correct directory.
-5. Project is now buildable, however resources still need to be processed to NFE-compatible format.
-    * Build ResourceManager project (it's available inside Tools directory)
-    * Run built _ResourceManager.exe_ binary.
-The program will automatically gather and process files downloaded by _syncher.py_ script.

 Building the project - Linux
 ----------------------------

-Currently buildable parts of nfEngine are: nfCommon, nfCommonTest, nfCommonPerfTest, nfRendererVk and nfRendererDemo.
+Currently buildable parts of nfEngine are: Common, CommonTest, CommonPerfTest, RendererVk and RendererDemo.
 Requirements:

-1. Installed a C++11-compatible compiler (right now the only compiler tested to work is GCC 4.7 and higher versions).
+1. Installed a C++17-compatible compiler (compiler tested to work is Clang 10 and GCC 10).
-2. Installed CMake 2.6 or higher.
+2. Installed CMake 3.18 or higher.
 3. Installed Vulkan SDK
     * **NOTE:** Make sure that `VULKAN_SDK` env variable is set in the system and points to dir x86\_64 inside Vulkan SDK.
 4. Pulled external dependencies from [here](http://www.github.com/nfprojects/nfenginedeps):